Canadian Employers: What you need to know about the Global Talent Stream

-Canadians in particular are well below the global average in terms of loyalty to their employers.(1) Not only will your foreign employees be more loyal, they’re also linked to your company for the duration of the GTS permit (2 years).
-For this reason, even if they wanted to switch jobs they’d have to apply and get approved for a new work permit with a new employer first.
+Canadians in particular are well below the global average in terms of loyalty to their employers.(1) Not only will your foreign employees be more loyal, they’re also linked to your company for the duration of the Global Talent Stream permit (usually 2 years).
+So even if they wanted to switch jobs, they’d have to apply and get approved for a new work permit with a new employer first.

-It’s no secret that diversity is a good thing — but studies also prove that “companies with an ethnically diverse labour force perform better financially than those with more homogeneous workforces.”(2)
+It’s no secret that diversity is a good thing — but studies also show that “companies with an ethnically diverse labour force perform better financially than those with more homogeneous workforces.”(2)

 A recent report from the BDC claims “that diverse teams are more effective.
 The quality of their output is better and their engagement is deeper.
 A diverse workforce is also better positioned to understand and anticipate the needs of an increasingly diverse marketplace.”(3)

 The same BDC report also found that “only 6% of [respondent entrepreneurs] reported that they are relying on immigrant workers to fill their needs for skilled employees.”(3) With an increase in immigration numbers continuing in Canada(4) and a lack of Canadian companies taking advantage of this new talent stream, your company can get ahead of the competition by targeting foreign skilled workers.

 If you’re struggling to fill tech roles, the Global Talent Stream program can be a great solution for your company.
 A simple first step is to start considering foreign applicants for roles you are looking to fill now that you know how much quicker the process is.